Organizational change / change management

 Technology and people

 Nearly all of the issues in change efforts revolve around people.
 You can change technologies, but unless people support the new systems, problems are bound to crop up.
-It is much less expensive to anticipate and work with the social issues than to blindly throw money into systems, then clean up the mess afterwards.
+It is much less expensive to anticipate and work with the social issues than to throw money into systems and clean up the mess afterwards.